 Should you choose to place your outdoor kitchen far from your home— perhaps near a pool— consider adding additional features for storage and refrigeration to prevent unnecessary trips back to the house.
 A sink will provide the convenience of washing your hands and rinsing off platters and utensils.
 Also, ice makers, beverage centers and wine chillers designed specifically for outdoor use will keep your guests happy and prevent additional trips indoors.
 If your kitchen is far from your home, you'll also want to consider protection from the elements and lighting in your plan.

 In order to plan an outdoor kitchen, you should consider how often you envision using your outdoor kitchen as well as who you will be cooking for.
 If you plan to cook outdoors multiple times a week, add elements that will expand the versatility of your cooking space.
 A rotisserie, pizza oven and smoker will allow you to vary your dining experience and expand your cooking skills.

 Outdoor Kitchen Construction and Utilities

 Many homeowners would like to cut down on the cost of their outdoor kitchen by doing much of the work themselves.
-While this is certainly possible and will provide a cost savings, here are a few things to know.
+While this is certainly possible and will provide a cost savings, here are a few things to consider.

 - Electrical: Make sure your outdoor kitchen contains plenty of electrical connections.
-A rotisserie grill, refrigeration, and even lighting will require electrical connections.
+A rotisserie grill, refrigeration and even lighting, will require electrical connections.
 Make sure you plan for enough of them and hire a certified contractor so that your kitchen passes inspection.